AidanNeeson/renewable-ml-thesis/thesis.md

 # Introduction

     In an era marked by unprecedented environmental challenges, the imperative to address the impacts of climate change has become increasingly urgent.
 As our planet struggles to persist in a healthy state as a result of the tumultuous onslaught brought on by rising global temperatures, extreme weather events, and ecological disruptions, the necessity for a pursuit of a sustainable future has never been more prevalent.
-In this pursuit, renewable energy has seated itself as a pivotal solution to mitigate the environmental of traditional energy production.
+In this pursuit, renewable energy has seated itself as a pivotal solution to mitigate the environmental effects of traditional energy production.
 Among these alternatives, green energy arrays, comprising of solar and wind technologies, hold immense promise.
 The venture to harness the true potential that these technologies hold, however, comes at the cost of needing a nuanced understanding of certain geographic factors that influence their performance and cost-effectiveness.
 This project embarks on a pioneering exploration, marrying geographic data with advanced machine learning models, to offer a